Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-Hate crime are acts of violence or hostility directed at people because of who they are.
+Hate crimes are acts of violence or hostility directed at people because of who they are.

-The police and CPS record data on hate crimes for five protected characteristics:
+The police and CPS, in general, record data on hate crimes for five protected characteristics:

 - sexual orientation.